BatGap Logo

 Rick: No, you wouldn’t have the time to do it.

-Tom: Exactly, there’s no time, not enough time, not enough resources.
+Tom: Exactly.
+There’s no time, not enough time, not enough resources.

-Rick: Now this is actually very relevant.
-This is interesting, what you’re saying right now, because regarding spirituality, there are all these books, you and I and people watching have all read a lot of them.
+Rick: Now, this is actually very relevant.
+This is interesting, what you’re saying right now, because regarding spirituality, there are all these books—you and I, and people watching, have all read a lot of them.
 And in many cases, these people are describing experiences that we may not yet have had.
 And so, are they describing them merely because they want us to believe them?
 And what good would that do us?
-No, they’re describing them as kind of like lures.
-“Hey, here’s what I’m experiencing, you can experience it too.
-And here’s what you do”, or whatever, if they’re offering a means to do it.
+No, they’re describing them as kind of like lures: “Hey, here’s what I’m experiencing.
+You can experience it too.
+And here’s what you do,” or whatever, if they’re offering a means to do it.

-Tom: Yeah, I think in the scriptures, there’s a lot of what I call carrots.
-So, the carrot and the stick, and people, the donkeys, or maybe like walking towards the carrot that’s dangling in front of him by the person sitting on his back.
-And so there are a lot of incentives there in scriptures to try and, and you can see some of them are really obvious, aren’t they?
+And so there are a lot of incentives in the scriptures to try and—you can see some of them are really obvious, aren’t they?
 Like, if you read this scripture and repeat it, then all your family will become really successful and your daughters will all get good marriages.
 You read things like that in the Upanishads, don’t you?
-And it’s just like a little meme, I think, they’ve inserted in there.
-Or maybe they believed it, who knows?
+It’s just like a little meme, I think, they’ve inserted in there.
+Or maybe they believed it—who knows?
 But I’d like to think that it was a meme they inserted there to try and ensure that the teachings are perpetuated by people who are interested in marrying off their daughters, perhaps.

 Rick: Yeah, which brings up an interesting point, which is that you really always need to have discrimination.
-As the Buddha said, “Don’t believe something just because I said it”.
+As the Buddha said, “Don’t believe something just because I said it.”
 You need to investigate it by your own logic, by your own experience.
 So I don’t think any scripture or spiritual teaching or teacher is above scrutiny and discrimination, you know?
 I mean, I give everything the benefit of the doubt, but I take everything with a grain of salt.

-Tom: I think that’s very… I mean, that was one of the reasons I flitted between so many different types of teachings, I was just too skeptical of them all, really.
+Tom: I think that’s very—I mean, that was one of the reasons I flitted between so many different types of teachings.
+I was just too skeptical of them all, really.
 I didn’t really buy most of what they were saying.

 Rick: Yeah, that’s good.
 And here we can distinguish maybe between skepticism and cynicism.
 I happen to like Sam Harris a lot, if you know who Sam Harris is.